marsupialtail/quokka/docs/docs/simple.md

     return f.collect()
 ~~~

 Quokka supports creating new columns in DataStreams with `with_column`.
 Read more about how this works [here](datastream.md#with_column).
-This is in principle similar to Spark `df.with_column` and Polars [`with_column`](https://pola-rs.github.io/polars/py-polars/html/reference/api/polars.DataFrame.with_columns.html).

-Here is another example of
+This is in principle similar to Spark `df.with_column` and Pandas UDFs.
+The main thing to keep in mind is that the function you supply will be applied to each batch in the DataStream, instead of row by row.
+As a result, you can make use of fast vectorized execution with Polars.
+The mental model here is that we have a DataStream `d` of Polars DataFrames, each of which have rows from the lineitem table satisfying the filter predicate.
+Then, each Polars DataFrame is transformed by our functions to add the columns `disk_price` and `charge`.

+Like most Quokka operations, `with_column` will produce a new DataStream with an added column and is not inplace.
+This means that the command is lazy, and won't trigger the runtime to produce the actual data.
+It simply builds a logical plan of what to do in the background, which can be optimized when the user specifically ask for the result.

+Finally, we can group the DataStream and aggregate it to get the result.
+Read more about aggregation syntax [here](datastream.md#agg).
+The aggregation will produce another DataStream, which we call `collect()` on, to convert it to a Polars DataFrame in your Python terminal.

+When you call `.collect()`, the logical plan you have built is actually optimized and executed.
+This is exactly how Spark works.
+To view the optimized logical plan and learn more about what Quokka is doing, you can do `f.explain()` which will produce a graph, or `f.explain(mode="text")` which will produce a textual explanation.

+Joins work very intuitively.
+For example, this is how to do [TPC-H query 12](https://github.com/dragansah/tpch-dbgen/blob/master/tpch-queries/12.sql).
 ~~~python
 def do_12():